-- a. a student will not be charged additional enrolment fees for those courses; and - b. completion of courses to a minimum grade specified by the department will be required for continued enrolment in the DMA. - ii.
-A student may elect to enrol, concurrent with their DMA enrolment, in courses not required by their supervisors, in which case - a. a student must have the support of their supervisory team; and - b. a student will be charged fees for these courses; and - c. completion of courses will have no bearing on continuation of the DMA. - iii.
-A student is restricted to one 15-point elective or required course per semester and a total of 60 points during their DMA candidature. - iv.
+- ii.
+A student may elect to enrol, concurrent with their DMA enrolment, in courses not required by their supervisors, in which case - a. a student must have the support of their supervisory team; and - b. a student will be charged fees for these courses; and - c. completion of courses will have no bearing on continuation of the DMA. - A student is restricted to one 15-point elective or required course per semester and a total of 60 points during their DMA candidature. - iv.
 A student may not enrol in other degrees, certificates or diplomas while doing their DMA without permission of the Dean of Postgraduate Research. - (d) Student Supervisory Agreement - i.
-Within six months of initial enrolment, a student must submit a Student Supervisor Agreement and Research Proposal for approval of the Head of School and Dean of Postgraduate Research. - (e) Confirmation - i.
+Within six months of initial enrolment, a student must submit a Student Supervisory Agreement and Research Proposal for approval of the Head of School and Dean of Postgraduate Research.

+(e) Confirmation

+- i.
 A student must undertake a DMA confirmation process 12 months after enrolment.
-This may result in: - a. the student's full enrolment being confirmed; or - b. the student's provisional enrolment being extended for up to six months; or - c. the student's enrolment be discontinued. - ii.
-If a student's research involves a contract (other than the Student Supervisor Agreement), the DMA confirmation document must be signed by UC Research and Innovation. - iii.
-Where a student's research is dependent on the approval of University's ethics committee(s), or any other committee or organisation, appropriate approval must be obtained prior to undertaking DMA confirmation. - (f) Progress Reports - i.
-At six month intervals after the date of DMA confirmation, the student and supervisors must submit a DMA Progress Report. - ii.
+This may result in: - a. the student's full enrolment being confirmed; or - b. the student's provisional enrolment being extended for up to six months; or - c. the student's enrolment be discontinued. - If a student's research involves a contract (other than the Student Supervisory Agreement), the DMA confirmation document must be signed by UC Research and Innovation. - Where a student's research is dependent on the approval of the University's ethics committee(s), or any other committee or organisation, appropriate approval must be obtained prior to undertaking DMA confirmation.

+(f) Progress Reports

+- At six month intervals after the date of DMA confirmation, the student and supervisors must submit a DMA Progress Report. - ii.
 Unsatisfactory progress may result in the student being put on probation.
+Continued unsatisfactory progress may result in discontinuation from the DMA.

+(g) Supervision

-Continued unsatisfactory progress may result in discontinuation from the DMA. - (g) Supervision - i.
-The formal supervisory team must comprise at least two, and no more than four, members stated in the Student Supervisor Agreement. - ii.
+- The formal supervisory team must comprise at least two, and no more than four, members stated in the Student - Supervisory Agreement. - ii.
 Every supervisory team must a Senior Supervisor who holds a doctorate and is a continuing member of University of Canterbury academic staff; and - iii.
-The appointment of, and any changes to, the supervisory team are subject to approval by the Dean of Postgraduate Research. - (h) Research submission - i.
+The appointment of, and any changes to, the supervisory team are subject to approval by the Dean of Postgraduate Research.

+(h) Research submission

+- .
 A student must be enrolled at the time of thesis submission. - ii.
 A thesis must be submitted to the Postgraduate Office as a PDF file or in a previously agreed format. - iii.
-A student for the degree of DMA in Performance shall submit to the Postgraduate Office a copy of the written thesis in an agreed electronic format and a digital recording embodying the results of their research.
+A student for the DMA in Performance shall submit to the Postgraduate Office a copy of the written thesis in an agreed electronic format and a digital recording embodying the results of their research.
 A student must also confirm that they are prepared to present a public performance related to their work during the examination period (usually within two months of submission). - iv.
-A student for the degree of DMA in Composition must submit to the Postgraduate Office two copies of their written thesis and two copies of their portfolio of compositions, together with recordings, embodying the results of their research.
+A student for the DMA in Composition must submit to the Postgraduate Office two copies of their written thesis and two copies of their portfolio of compositions, together with recordings, embodying the results of their research.
 A student must also confirm that they are prepared to give a public presentation on their compositional research during the examination period (usually within two months of submission). - v.
-In all cases the submissions shall be accompanied by a certificate from the Senior Supervisor stating that the work submitted was carried out under their immediate supervision, that the requirements of Part One and Part Two of the degree have been fulfilled and, where appropriate, that any conditions laid down in other regulations have been satisfied. - (i) Examination
+In all cases the submissions shall be accompanied by a certificate from the Senior Supervisor stating that the work submitted was carried out under their immediate supervision, that the requirements of Part I and Part II of the degree have been fulfilled and, where appropriate, that any conditions laid down in other regulations have been satisfied.

-Doctorates
+(i) Examination